enarjord/passivbot/docs/risk_management.md

 E.g.
 For linear long:
-If pbr==1.0, bankruptcy price is zero.
+If wallet_exposure==1.0, bankruptcy price is zero.
-If pbr==2.0, bankruptcy price is 50% lower than pos price.
+If wallet_exposure==2.0, bankruptcy price is 50% lower than pos price.
-If pbr==3.0, bankruptcy price is 33.33% lower than pos price.
+If wallet_exposure==3.0, bankruptcy price is 33.33% lower than pos price.
-If pbr==10.0, bankruptcy price is 10% lower than pos price.
+If wallet_exposure==10.0, bankruptcy price is 10% lower than pos price.

 For inverse long:
-If pbr==1.0, bankruptcy price is 50% lower than pos price.
+If wallet_exposure==1.0, bankruptcy price is 50% lower than pos price.
-If pbr==2.0, bankruptcy price is 33.33% lower than pos price.
+If wallet_exposure==2.0, bankruptcy price is 33.33% lower than pos price.
-If pbr==3.0, bankruptcy price is 25% lower than pos price.
+If wallet_exposure==3.0, bankruptcy price is 25% lower than pos price.
-If pbr==10.0, bankruptcy price is 9.09% lower than pos price.
+If wallet_exposure==10.0, bankruptcy price is 9.09% lower than pos price.

 ## Getting stuck

-When a bot has no more entries left in its entry grid and pbr_limit is reached or exceeded, it is termed "getting stuck".
+When a bot has no more entries left in its entry grid and wallet_exposure_limit is reached or exceeded, it is termed "getting stuck".
 If a bot is stuck in a long position and the price keeps falling, the distance between position price and market price grows larger,
 and closing the position in profit becomes less likely.